JSMR-heuristics/JSMR/README.md

 ### The effectiveness of our greedy and combined "step-down" algorithms are demonstrated in these charts:
 ![alt_text](results/pres_figures/Wijken_random_greedy_breed.png)
-*step down is our combined algorithm where every house is linked to the closest battery, regardless of over-capacity.
-After this we iteratively change the configuration until the constraints are met.*
+*Step down is our combined algorithm where every house is linked to the closest battery, regardless of over-capacity.
+After this we iteratively change the configuration until the constraints are met.
+This algorithm is deterministic and therefore will is represented as a line in this graph*

 ## Repository layout:
 * Our datafiles are stored in the "Huizen&batterijen" folder.